TheOdinProject/curriculum/rails_programming/routes_views_controllers_assets/routing.md

 That's it.
 That is a Ruby method which basically just outputs those seven routes we talked about before.
 No magic.
 You see it a whole lot, now you know what it does.

-### Rake Routes and Route Helpers
+### Rails Routes and Route Helpers

 With that above line in my routes file, what do my routes look like?
-If you type `$ rake routes` on the command line, it'll output all the routes your application knows, which look like:
+If you type `$ rails routes` on the command line, it'll output all the routes your application knows, which look like:

 ~~~bash
   edit_post  GET  /posts/:id/edit(.:format)  posts#edit